British Land upholds the human rights of our employees and supply chain

 Through our Sustainability Strategy and related activities, we leverage our scale and scope to engender more responsible supplier behaviour and practices.
 This is explicitly stated within our 2030 Sustainability Strategy, which highlights the importance we place on responsible business conduct and, specifically, the prevention of modern slavery.

 We work with our suppliers to manage the risk of human rights violations in procured labour.
-In 2023 we became an accredited Living Wage employer which requires all our suppliers to pay their UK based employees at or above the Real Living Wage.
-As of July 2024, 100% of our suppliers’ employees working regularly at our locations were paid the Real Living Wage.
-This is an improvement from 97% in the previous year.
+In 2023 we became an accredited Living Wage employer.
+Since July 2024, 100% of our suppliers’ employees working regularly at our locations were paid the Real Living Wage.
+We are pleased to have retained our accreditation as a Living Wage Employer in July 2025.

 Our Supplier Risk Monitoring tools and contractual rights to audit have improved our ability to spot early warning signs of poor ethical practice, enabling us to better prevent Modern Slavery violations.

-Based on our due diligence and risk assessment methodology we have identified three areas of primary risk classified as 1) material procurement, 2) construction workers 3) property management labour:
+Based on our due diligence and risk assessment methodology we have identified three areas of primary risk for modern slavery classified as 1) material procurement, 2) construction workers 3) property management labour:

 We support sustainable sourcing of all materials in our portfolio.
 Project teams are required to report third party certification and transparent chain of custody, and we carry out audits to ensure compliance.